 Costa Rica became a Party to the WHO Framework Convention on Tobacco Control on November 19, 2008.

-Tobacco Advertising, Promotion and Sponsorship: Almost all tobacco advertising, promotion and sponsorship are banned.
-There are three regulated exemptions: 1) in adult-only venues and events that do not have smoke free space; 2) through direct communication with vendors and adult consumers, conducted face to face and in the home.
+Almost all tobacco advertising, promotion and sponsorship are banned.
+There are two exemptions: 1) in adult-only venues and events that do not have smoke free space; and 2) through direct communication with vendors and adult consumers, conducted face to face and in the home.

-Roadmap to Tobacco Control Legislation: General Law for the Control of Tobacco and its Harmful Effects on Health, Legislative Decree No. 9028 is the main legislation for tobacco control and regulates, among other things, smoke free places; tobacco advertising, promotion and sponsorship; and tobacco packaging and labeling.
-There are two pieces of implementing legislation that were issued under the General Law: 1) Regulation of the General Law for Control of Tobacco and its Harmful Effects on Health, Executive Decree No. 37185, which regulates smoke free places, and tobacco advertising, promotion and sponsorship; and 2) Regulation for the Labeling of Tobacco Products and Tobacco Derivatives, Executive Decree No. 37778-S, which regulates tobacco product packaging and labeling.
+General Law for the Control of Tobacco and its Harmful Effects on Health, Legislative Decree No. 9028 is the main legislation for tobacco control, including e-cigarettes, and regulates, among other things, smoke free places; tobacco advertising, promotion and sponsorship; and tobacco packaging and labeling.
+There are two sets of implementing regulations that were issued under the General Law: 1) Regulation of the General Law for Control of Tobacco and its Harmful Effects on Health, Executive Decree No. 37185, which regulates smoke free places, and tobacco advertising, promotion and sponsorship; and 2) Regulation for the Labeling of Tobacco Products and Tobacco Derivatives, Executive Decree No. 37778-S, which regulates tobacco product packaging and labeling.

 This country’s legal measures were reviewed by our legal staff in consultation with in-country lawyers or tobacco control experts.